meagerfindings/Student-Scheduler/java/com/meagerfindings/matgreten/c196_student_scheduler_mat_greten/readme.md

     - validate for and remove *'* s from inputs!

 - Add `save` and `cancel` buttons throughout the application
-- Assessment Notes:
+- Course Notes:
     - add photo list view
-        - completely implement photos....
+    - implement photos

 ### Competencies: